-- Employer education programs.
+4. Employer education programs.
 Some large corporations set aside funds to pay partial or full tuitions in the pursuit of advanced education by qualified employees.

-- Family loans.
+6. Family loans.
 Have wealthy parents or other family members?
 Maybe they can lend you tuition and expenses in return for completing certain milestones in your grad endeavors.

 What About Web-Based Graduate Programs?

 Web-based grad programs, where most of your coursework can be done remotely via the Internet, do exist.
 Make sure that you choose an accredited program.
-An online degree often has as much credibility to an employer as many bricks-and-mortar degrees -- often without the huge cost, time commitment, and stress.
-Most of these require a short-term residency on campus (or nearby), during which time you either write exams in person or present your thesis (Masters or Doctoral).
+An online degree often has as much credibility to an employer as many bricks-and-mortar degrees—often without the huge cost, time commitment, and stress.
+Some of these require a short-term residency on campus (or nearby), during which time you either write exams in person or present your thesis (Masters or Doctoral).

 How Much Is Graduate School Really Costing You?

-- Salary before entering grad program: $30,000.
+1. Salary before entering grad program: $30,000.

-- Cost of tuition: $50,000 total for two years, plus any penalties for extra semesters.
+3. Cost of tuition: $50,000 total for two years, plus any penalties for extra semesters.

-- Cost of education: Well, assuming you're not working during your studies, you've lost any earnings from work, aside from what you might receive if you manage to get a paid grad/research assistant position.
+4. Cost of education: Assuming you're not working during your studies, you've lost any earnings from work aside from what you might receive if you manage to get a paid grad/research assistant position.

-- Salary after graduation: $60,000 -- double what you previously made.
+6. Salary after graduation: $60,000—double what you previously made.

-Ultimately, you have to decide on the reasons why you want to pursue a graduate degree, and whether it will be worthwhile financially.
+Ultimately, you have to decide on the reasons why you want to pursue a graduate degree and whether it will be worthwhile financially.
 If doing so opens up greater opportunities in a few years, then it might just be worth it.
 If you plan to enter a career where a grad degree is a necessity, then it's also worth it, long term.
 Simply put, you cannot assess the value of getting a grad degree on a short-term basis.